junmeng6025/ros_tutorial/README.md

 - switch the turtle to move or stay:
 - **Request a srv named `/turtle_command`, of type `std_srvs::Trigger`**

-The basic pipeline for a ROS server is:
+The basic pipeline for defining a ROS-Server is:
 - Initialize a ROS node;
 - Create a Server object;
 - Wait for a service request.
 Get into the Callback() when getting request;